Usherwood/usherwood_ds/README.rst

     - nlp: series of nlp scripts including a modified n_grams code to use POS tuples
     - tools: other code useful in a variety of applications

-- tutorias: a series of jupyter notebook tutorials teaching the basics of Python and data science in Portuguese
+- tutoriais: a series of jupyter notebook tutorials teaching the basics of Python and data science in Portuguese

 - sample_notebooks: procedural examples of how to run more complicated pipelines using work contained in main